-Romania: Energy suppliers should be supported via low interest loans21.
-April 2020. / SEE Energy News
+Romania: Energy suppliers should be supported via low interest loans, SEE Energy News

 Ion Lungu, president of the Romanian Energy Suppliers Association (AFEER), said that suppliers should be supported by providing the possibility of obtaining additional financing through short-term loans, with as little or no interest as possible, in order cope with decreased consumption due to coronavirus outbreak.